Band-gap reduction and band alignments of dilute bismide III--V alloys: Results and Discussion

 Here, $\mathrm{E}_{\mathrm{III-V}_{1-x}\mathrm{Bi}_x}$ is the total energy of the III--V$_{1-x}$Bi$_x$ alloy, $\mathrm{E}_{\mathrm{III-V}}$ is the total energy of the III--V parent compound, and $\mathrm{E}_{\mathrm{III-Bi}}$ is the total energy of the phase of the III--Bi compound in the metastable zinc blende.

-The calculated $\Delta H_f$ for the III--V$_{1-x}$Bi$_x$ alloys as a function of Bi concentration are shown in Fig.~\ref{fig7}.
-The dilute bismide alloys have much higher formation enthalpies than those of conventional III--V semiconductor alloys \cite{Wei1988, Seongbok1989}.
+The calculated $\Delta H_f$ for the III--V$_{1-x}$Bi$_x$ alloys as a function of Bi concentration, shown in Fig.~\ref{fig7}, are higher than those of conventional III--V semiconductor alloys \cite{Wei1988, Seongbok1989}.
 We note that the antimonides have almost 10 times lower formation enthalpies than the arsenides, indicating that the former are likely to show higher solubility of Bi.
 This is also attributed to the larger chemical and atomic size mismatch of As vs Bi compared to Sb vs Bi.